zulip/zulip/docs/prod-maintain-secure-upgrade.md

 `ZULIP_SITE` variable in a zuliprc file or the environment), but this is not yet documented for some of the integrations (the included integration documentation on `/integrations` will properly document how to do this for most integrations).
-Pull requests welcome to document this for those integrations that don't discuss this!
+We welcome pull requests for integrations that don't discuss this!

 Similarly, you will need to instruct your users to specify the URL for your Zulip server when using the Zulip desktop and mobile apps.

-### Preventing memory leaks
+### Prevent memory leaks

 As a measure to mitigate the impact of potential memory leaks in one of the Zulip daemons, the service automatically restarts itself every Sunday early morning.
 See `/etc/cron.d/restart-zulip` for the precise configuration.

-## Deploying from a git repository
+## Deploy from a git repository

 Starting with version 1.4, the Zulip server supports doing deployments from a Git repository.
 To configure this, you will need to add